See wonderful architecture, optical illusion galleries, and learn about local ghost stories. Or pick up a new skill!

 1. Penang 3D Trick Art Museum

 Look like you’re underwater without actually being underwater!
 Or go sky diving without the fear of heights.

-Their themes center on Malaysian culture with some random themes like “Escape with E.T.”!
+Many of the themes center on Malaysian culture although they do have some random themes like “Escape with E.T.”!

 Don’t worry about capturing the perfect angle as their friendly staff will help you!

 - Location: 10, Lebuh Penang, George Town, 10200 George Town, Penang Island

 - Opening Hours: Daily from 9am–6pm